qdrant/docs/qdrant/v1.2.x/security.md

 [mkcert](https://github.com/FiloSottile/mkcert#readme) to generate a self signed certificate.

-To enable TLS, set the following properties in the Qdrant configuration and
+To enable TLS, set the following properties in the Qdrant configuration with the correct paths and restart:
-restart:

 ```yaml
 service: